Helping A Friend Who Is Dying

 Get Support for Yourself

-care deeply about is dying and will soon be gone.
+Someone you care deeply about is dying and will soon be gone.
 Odds are you will need support, too, as you explore your own feelings about this illness and the changes you see in your friend.
 Find someone who will listen to you without judgment as you talk out your own feelings.
 And don’t forget to take good care of yourself.
 Eat nutritious meals.
 Get ample rest.
 Continue to exercise.
 Spend time doing things that make you happy.

 Many hospices offer support groups for friends and family of the dying - both before and after the death itself.
 Take advantage of these compassionate resources.